marievcarter/Website-Repository/docs/notes.md

 <s> -Fix layout on Contact page </s>

 <s> -Add shadow to thumbnails on project page so they look three dimensional </s>

+<s> -Make second "page" for frontpage </s>

+<s> -Figure out how to add the smaller front page image to mobile instead of giant one </s>